|

 like a huge Monopoly game piece

-static yet picking up players apace.
+static yet picking up players

 I lean against it, hiding